Cuprate/monero-book/src/consensus_rules/blocks.md

 ### Amount Of Transactions

-The amount of transactions in a block (including miner transaction) must be less than `0x10000000`[^max-amount-of-txs].
+The amount of transactions in a block (including the miner transaction) must be less than `0x10000000`[^max-amount-of-txs].

 ### No Duplicate Transactions